jaki-gh/openpuck/README.md

 | WebUSB panel → mode 5 | DualSense + Gyro + Trackpad | PC only |
 | WebUSB panel → mode 6 | DS4/HIDGYRO + Gyro + Trackpad | PC only |

+### A note on the Lizard mode:
+The Lizard mode behaves similarly to how the controller behaves when Steam is closed, but this will work even when Steam is open.
+This has a few advantages the biggest one being that you can use inputs when a high privilege application is in the foreground (like the Task Manager, when using Steam if you wanna be able to do that Steam must be run as admin).

+Additionally it has some shortcuts that might be useful: Steam + L5/R5 will do volume control, RB is Alt so you can RB + Select to move through windows, LB is Ctrl and Steam + L4 ls Ctrl + Alt + Delete.

 # How to use it
 You will need to flash OpenPuck.ino onto a compatible microcontroller.
 See [build instructions document](./docs/BUILD_AND_DEPLOY.md) for more details.